The Wailing Wailers

 The Wailing Wailers is the 1965 eponymous debut studio album by the Wailers, later known as Bob Marley and the Wailers.
 Released on the Studio One label, the album is a compilation of various recordings made between 1964 and 1965 by Neville "Bunny" Livingston (Bunny Wailer), Robert Nesta Marley (Bob Marley) and Peter McIntosh (Peter Tosh).
 It compiles what Clement Coxsone Dodd considered the best Wailers recordings from this period.
 They were accompanied by the Studio One backing band, the Soul Brothers.

 It is not a studio album in the conventional sense but was the first full-length LP released of the band's work.
 The album has remained in print since its release, but after the first release (which has a different cover) each release of the album was newly overdubbed to fit with musical trends of the time.
-The album had never been released on CD with the original track listing or cover until May 2016.
+The first CD release with the original track listing was in May 2016.